 These are the two primary forms of touch input.
 Resistive touch requires you to physically press the screen (which itself is slightly spongy) for it to register an input.
 It's a cheaper form of touch input, and a resistive touch screen is also tougher than a capacitive equivalent, so they're popular for use in ATMs and retail checkouts.

 However, resistive technology doesn't support multi-touch and won't give the same fluid sensitivity as the touch screens we're now accustomed to on phones and tablets.
 Consequently, most modern touch screen monitors use capacitive touch screens supporting 10-point multi-touch.
-These operate exactly like a phone or tablet's touch screen, requiring only a light tap, swipe or pinch to register inputs.
+These operate exactly like a phone or tablet's touch screen, requiring only a light tap, swipe, or pinch to register inputs.
 All the monitors on this list use 10-point capacitive touch screens.

-Put simply, even the best iMacs and MacBooks don't support touch screen monitors.
-Consequently, all the touch screen monitors on this list will only work with Windows 8.1, Windows 10, some Linux and Android operating systems.
+Put simply, even the best iMacs (opens in new tab) and MacBooks (opens in new tab) don't support touch screen monitors.
+Consequently, all the touch screen monitors on this list will only work with Windows 8.1, Windows 10, and some Linux and Android operating systems.

 Not all LCD monitors are created equal.
-LCD displays use three types of construction - IPS (In-Plane Switching), VA (Vertical Alignment) and TN (Twisted Nematic).
+LCD displays use three types of construction - IPS (In-Plane Switching), VA (Vertical Alignment), and TN (Twisted Nematic).
 Each one of these three LCD types exhibits noticeably different image quality characteristics, clearly visible to the average user.

 For image and video editing, TN-based monitors should really be avoided.
-These are the cheapest to manufacture, and deliver compromised image quality thanks to their restrictive viewing angles.
+These are the cheapest to manufacture and deliver compromised image quality thanks to their restrictive viewing angles.
 This results in highly uneven color and contrast across the screen, effectively hiding shadow and highlight detail in your images.
 IPS-based monitors are the gold standard for image quality.
 These produce color and contrast that doesn't shift depending on which part of the screen you look at, making image editing much more precise.
 Most of the touch screen monitors on this list are IPS-based, and the rest are VA-based monitors.
-These can't quite match the image quality of an IPS monitor, but are much more color-accurate than a TN screen.
+These can't quite match the image quality of an IPS monitor but are much more color-accurate than a TN screen.